throughbit/doge-tx-utility/README.md

 - Accept tx_ouputs from client.
 - Check if inputs and outputs are in the correct format at sign_tx()
 - Efficient error handling using errors.js
+- Develop a method of storing and maintaning addresses with UTxOs